-Prerequisite: IT 380 Overview of Computer Security and IT 210 Object Oriented Programming, or IT 240 Introduction to Programming or prior knowledge of an Object Oriented Design programming language.
+Prerequisite: IT 380 Overview of Computer Security and IT 210 Object Oriented Programming, or prior knowledge of an Object Oriented Design programming language.
 In today's environment, perimeter and infrastructure security is not enough to mitigate security attacks against data and information stored, transmitted, and processed by computer systems.
 In order to design and build secure IT systems, all elements of the system need to be secure.
 Unfortunately, more and more security vulnerabilities are exploited due to insecure software systems.
 This course gives insight, guidance, and best practices in the design, development, and testing of secure software systems.